 Type of Fuel

 Furnaces require power to run.
 Most furnaces are powered by natural gas, electricity, oil, or propane.
-At the high end of the price range, gas furnaces can cost as much as 60- to 75-percent more than comparable electric furnaces, though this cost is offset by their lower operational costs.
-Propane furnaces cost about as much as natural gas furnaces do, though they offer the homeowner the ability to run independently of electric power lines or natural gas lines.
+At the high end of the price range, gas furnaces can cost as much as 60- to 75-percent more than comparable electric furnaces, though this cost is offset by their lower operating costs.
+Propane furnaces cost about as much as natural gas furnaces do, though they offer the homeowner the ability to run independently of natural gas lines.

 Cost of Natural Gas Furnaces